-The Jurisdiction will include the following information and documents in the Implementation Record: A description of the jurisdiction's process for determining the level of container contamination.
+TASK # Description Target Completion Date TASK 17 The Jurisdiction will establish a system for documenting route reviews and/or waste evaluations conducted and tracking the violations for recordkeeping and reporting.
+The Jurisdiction will include the following information and documents in the Implementation Record A description of the jurisdiction's process for determining the level of container contamination.
 Documentation of route reviews conducted, if applicable.
 If applicable, documentation of waste evaluations performed, including information on targeted route reviews conducted as a result of the studies.
-The documentation will at a minimum include dates of the studies, the location of the solid waste facility where the study was performed, routes, source sector (e.g., commercial, or residential), number of samples, weights and ratio of prohibited container contaminants and total sample size.
+The documentation shall at a minimum include dates of the 1/1/2023 (Task completion to be verified)

+studies, the location of the solid waste facility where the study was performed, routes, source sector (e.g. commercial or residential), number of samples, weights and ratio of prohibited container contaminants and total sample size.
 Copies of all notices issued to generators with prohibited container contaminants.
 Documentation of the number of containers where the contents were disposed due to observation of prohibited container contaminants.
-Task 13 The Jurisdiction will begin documenting contamination minimization efforts and tracking number of violations.
-3/1/2024
+TASK 18 The Jurisdiction will document the methods used to monitor container contaminants.
+4/1/2023 TASK 19 The Jurisdiction will begin documenting contamination minimization efforts and tracking number of violations.
+4/1/2023